dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 # Dtk 5 Minute Quickstart

 ## Prerequisities
-In order to start using DTK, there are following prerequisities:
+In order to start using Dtk, there are following prerequisities:

 ### AWS Account and EC2 instance
-User needs to create AWS account because most provisioning done via DTK will be on AWS instances.
+User needs to create AWS account because most provisioning done via Dtk will be on AWS instances.
 For more info, please check: https://aws.amazon.com/account
-Next thing to do is to start its own EC2 instance on AWS which will be instance where DTK Server will be installed
+Next thing to do is to start its own EC2 instance on AWS which will be instance where Dtk Server will be installed

 ### Docker
-User needs to install Docker because DTK Server and DTK Arbiter are running inside docker container.
+User needs to install Docker because Dtk Server and Dtk Arbiter are running inside docker container.
 For more info, please check: https://docs.docker.com/engine/installation

 ## Quick install
-Having all prerequisites fulfilled, we will first install DTK server.
+Having all prerequisites fulfilled, we will first install Dtk server.
 In order to do that, login to your AWS instance and pull latest docker images for dtk-server and dtk-arbiter from Docker Hub:

 {% highlight bash linenos %}
 ~$ docker pull getdtk/dtk-server